-Personal Profile.
 This is the teaser or hook to make us want to find out more.
 It needs to sell your skills, experience and achievements.
 Don’t use too many gushing adjectives this can switch people off.
 Who isn’t a “team player” or “hard working”.
 Make sure you include the relevant key words relating to the Job description.

-Career History.
 This should start with your most recent employment keep it succinct and qualify significant achievements with statistics where possible.
 Try not to do a long list of duties.
 If the chronological order doesn’t put the relevant experience to match the job your are applying for near the top then make sure your profile has some information about your appropriate skills or write a short separate paragraph titled skills & achievements detailing the relevant skills and core competencies.
 This should go under the personal profile.

 Start with the highest level of education obtained and work backwards.
 Keep it brief.
 Make sure you do list relevant training and professional development and achievements.

-Additional Information.
 Use this opportunity to reflect your personality and outside interests.
 Talk about your sporting achievements or charitable/volunteering positions.
 This can showcase your softer skills.

 Make sure you have plenty of white space, don’t make it too long, don’t make it too short.
 Make sure you check it, check it again and then ask someone else to check it.
 Spelling mistakes, typos, and grammatical errors are a fast track to the NO pile.
-For more tips check out our hints and tips here
+Your CV is our currency – make it pay!

 Happy hunting !